A lot or a little?

+Kristin Scott Thomas is quite good in this role, which she seems born to play.
 After directing a mediocre 2009 horror movie called Walled In, Gilles Paquet-Brenner takes on much more ambitious material with SARAH'S KEY.
 To his great credit, he uses powerful Holocaust imagery sparingly and only to illustrate a brief point, rather than to run the audience through a wringer.
 He focuses on the strengths and shortcomings of the two women characters, several generations apart, and captures an uncommonly powerful portrait of both.
-Scott Thomas is particularly good in a role that she seems born to play.

 Families can talk about the violence of the Holocaust.
 What would make people behave that way?
 How is that period of history typically portrayed in the media?

 What keeps drawing filmmakers and audiences to this subject material?

 Does knowing the truth help or hurt the characters in 2009?
 Is something painful better hidden or known?